appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/password-input.md

 <dd>

 Defines the initial value displayed in the widget when it loads.
 This value serves as the default input until the user modifies it.

-If the value entered is not in the correct email format, a red border appears to indicate an invalid input.
+The entered value is hidden by default.
+You can click on the eye icon to show the password.
 </dd>

 ### Label